scrabbletank/farhome-rules/rulesdoc.md

 Launch a barrage of arcane swords at a creature in range you can see.
 Make a spellcasting roll against the creatures strength save.
 On success they take 3 wounds in force damage.

-Add a wound die and enhanced die for every level above 3rd.
+Add a wound die and enhanced die for every level cast above 3rd.

 ___
 #### Protective Sigil